 Dogs have always been part of my life and my inspiration for completing the programme came from my own canine family!
 Our Siberian Huskies are regularly worked in harness both here in Scotland and, more recently, through the winter months in Swedish Lapland.
 This involved making a transition from training over shorter distances at faster speeds to running much greater distances at more moderate speeds.
 Now more than ever our dogs must be in the best possible physical condition as this type of running places far greater demands on them.
 Siberians love to run which is something I feel brings great responsibility.
 Their strong desire to work typically means that they will mask discomfort very efficiently to continue working.
 I wanted to put myself in the best possible position to help them.

-I first travelled down to Bromsgrove to complete a one-day workshop at the Canine Massage Therapy Centre.
-This confirmed to me that their Practitioner Programme was what I needed to do.
+I first travelled down to Bromsgrove to complete a one-day workshop at the Canine Massage Therapy Centre with Natalie Lenton.
+This confirmed to me that the Practitioner Programme was what I needed to do.
 Not only would it help me to help my own dogs but I would be able to help other dogs as well!!
-The Programme was certainly intense with lots of practical work and assessment but firstly, and importantly, included the submission of in-depth modules on The Skeletal, Muscular, Lymphatic, Blood Vascular and Neurological Systems, Massage Theory & The Law, The Skin, Orthopaedic Conditions, Canine Kinesiology, Clinician Skills and Business Awareness.
+The Programme was intense with lots of practical work and ongoing assessments but firstly, and importantly, included the submission of in-depth modules on The Skeletal, Muscular, Lymphatic, Blood Vascular and Neurological Systems, Massage Theory & The Law, The Skin, Orthopaedic Conditions, Canine Kinesiology, Clinician Skills and Business Awareness.
 The techniques I learned, combined with my deep knowledge of functional anatomy, have allowed me to help dogs in so many ways.
+The transition from student to therapist involved case studies, where I worked with 10 different dogs (some of whom are now regular clients) and each received 3 sessions.

 Level I Canine Touch: A gentle form of bodywork which uses specific, vibrational moves to address the whole body, both physically and mentally.
 The moves are very relaxing and help the body to both re-align and rebalance itself.